The main gate to Yemen's capitol city of Sana'a is usually crowded.

 The town of Sa'da has long been known for its nearby arms market.

-This man, like many in Yemen, chews qat, a mild stimulant.
+This man, like many in Yemen, chews qat (or khat), a mild stimulant.

 Yemen's silver jewelry has been made by Bedouins for centuries.